DanielRosenwasser/TypeScript-Handbook/pages/declaration files/Publishing.md

 # Including declarations in your npm package

 If your package has a main `.js` file, you will need to indicate the main declaration file in your `package.json` file as well.
-Set the `types` property to point to your bundled declaration file.
+Set the `types` property to point to the corresponding `.d.ts` file.
 For example:

 ```json